How to Build a Document Search System from Multiple File Types

 Tips

-- Pick one collection, not one per format - unified search relies on having all formats in the same vector space.
+- Pick one collection, not one per format - unified search relies on having every format in the same collection so one query reaches all of them.

 - Cap document size - reject anything over a sensible per-format limit (5 MB for PDFs, 10 MB for CSVs) in the entry workflows so the indexing path never sees pathological inputs.